RampageousRJ/Mini-Projects/README.md

 Powerful java swing driven code that provides functionalities like converting simple text to encoded text using a user defined key.

-## Cafe Menu

-Unresponsive webpage containing a menu styled layout to project items at a custom cafe.

 ## Currency Converter

 Java swing driven currency converter code that helps users to convert a certian currency value to a different currency making use of hashmaps and combo-box functionalities.